 Standing room tickets are often as inexpensive as $27, but are limited in number and sell very quickly.

-For very popular shows, a line will form for SRO tickets as early as 5 or 6 am the day of the show.
+For very popular shows, a line will form for SRO tickets as early as 5 or 6 am the day of the show- same as rush tickets!

 The best thing to do is call or stop by the box office of the show you would like to see and ask what their procedures are.

-The biggest advantage of trying for SRO tickets is that if you manage to get one, you will save a lot of money to see a show with a pretty good view.
+The biggest upside of trying for SRO tickets is that if you manage to get one, you will save a lot of money to see a show with a pretty good view.

 Some Broadway shows are well over two and a half hours with intermission.

-Another con is that waiting in line for an SRO ticket does not guarantee you will get a ticket and you will have just spent most of your day sitting in a street in the Theater District for nothing.
+Another con is that waiting in line for an SRO ticket does not guarantee you will get a ticket.
+In terms of cost and chances of a ticket, it is pretty similar to rush tickets.

 Additional information on shows with SRO tickets can be found at these websites: Broadway on a Budget, Broadway for Broke People and Broadway World.